s0l0ist/bazel-emscripten/README.md

 ## Example

-After you have built the code, you can choose to run a variant:
+After you have built and bundled the code, you can choose to run a variant:

 - `yarn demo:js` to run the JS variant
 - `yarn demo:wasm` to run the WASM variant